danvk/source-map-explorer/CONTRIBUTING.md

 # Commits squashing

 Squash your commit once your PR is reviewed.
-This will keep issue related chnages within one commit.
+This will keep issue related changes within one commit.

 # Comments